-OKLAHOMA CITY — The Oklahoma Department of Health is reporting four more deaths due to influenza in the state.
+OKLAHOMA CITY — The Oklahoma Department of Health says influenza has taken the lives of 11 people during the past week.

-A record 61 people died in the state due to flu last flu season to break the previous record of 46 deaths recorded in the 2009 season, when the state began tracking the statistic.
+A record 61 people died in the state during the last flu season to break the previous record of 46 deaths in the 2009 season, when the state began tracking the statistic.